Adding value, the OKR way

 For example, setting an arbitrary goal like ‘Increase revenue’ as a top level objective, fails to align teams and employees – since there is no concrete value attached to it.
 Trickiest part is the process of designing OKRs at the team & individual level, so that they support the top level objective (For example, providing solutions to X% of the population, and achieving a Y% increase in revenue as a result).
 That is where translation of strategy into execution happens, and the process needs to be consistently monitored for efficiency & effectiveness

 It is important that prior dissemination of knowledge about OKRs happens before the adoption takes place, to prevent the element of surprise.
-Here are a few key steps involved in preparing your team for OKRs.
+Here are a few key steps involved in how to implement OKRs in a company.

 Different events can be utilized to showcase the importance of, and the reason behind, OKR adoption.
 Events such as All hands, Townhalls, Team meetings etc. can provide a safe backdrop for employees to get the information, and clarify doubts if they have any.